Dear Parents and Carers

 You can read any book with them; fiction or non-fiction.
 These can include stories, traditional tales, stories in your home language, encyclopedias, atlas', books from your school reading scheme (Biff and Chip), magazines, comics etc.

-While you are reading with your child you could encourage them to read some simple words or phrases.
+While you are reading with your child you could encourage them to talk about the pictures they see and read some simple words or phrases.

 See link below for some free online e-books and videos: